is part of the Informa Markets Division of Informa PLC

 Metro Toronto Convention Centre

-IDS Contract will focus on all verticals of design including workplace, healthcare, hospitality, retail, education, public space and government.
-IDS Contract is open to trade professionals only, however, all guests will be welcomed on the show floor during the Opening Night Party.
-IDS Contract will include a robust conference, including roundtables, master classes, seminars, tours and keynotes.
+Focusing on all verticals of design including workplace, healthcare, hospitality, retail, education, public space and government, IDS20 addresses the themes: Business of Design, Future of Work, Future of Living, and Technology.
+IDS Trade Days are open to trade professionals only.
+All guests will be welcomed to the Opening Night Party.

 Please note that while keynotes are complimentary with admission, signing up for a talk does not guarantee you a seat.
 Seating is limited and is on a first come, first serve basis.